nbbeeken/specifications/bin/readme.md

 - An array of tests: `{filePath, ref, date, description, content}` where content is the base64 encoding of the file
   - The base64 encoding was to make a step in the next script easier but isn't necessary.

+> [!NOTE]
+> This script produces an array like this `{filePath, ref, date, description, content}` this is **per test**, it just includes the filePath to reference the source location.
+The precise versioning that the final approach would use is still up for refinement.
+In this example, each test is "versioned" by the fact that there is a unique entry for each unique test across all files across their git history in the registry.
+If one were to make a new test, or edit an existing one, it would result in a new entry in the registry.
+Super naively, drivers could have a list of array offsets in the registry.
+Much more reasonably, a lookup of `description+fileName+gitRef`, but we can come up with something even more abstracted from those details.
+Perhaps ObjectIds, encoding a timestamp, and encoding a sortable order to encode if a version succeeds another.

 ## `sh ./bin/get_all_languages.sh`

 This clones all drivers to a `_languages` subdirectory.
 It relies on the github CLI `gh`.
 This is so the drivers are cloned associated with the local dev's preferred auth (ssh/http).